 Counseling and therapy go hand-in-hand when it comes to rehabilitation and recovery.
 It starts while in outpatient rehab and might continue long afterward while you or your loved one transitions and reintegrates socially.
 This process might include your family, as family members can discuss their concerns and come together to agree upon ways to practice better habits at home and nurture your mental well-being.

 Day treatment is the most full-time form of outpatient rehab available without receiving inpatient treatment.
 Day treatment requires patients to check into outpatient rehab facilities and remain there all day.
 Patients then return home at night.
-During day treatment, you or your loved can explore a variety of ways to redirect your energy, such as physical activity, nutrition and diet, mediation, and yoga, to name a few.
+During day treatment, you or your loved can explore a variety of ways to redirect your energy, such as physical activity, nutrition and diet, and mediation, to name a few.